orthanc-server/orthanc-builder/README.md

 - the `osimis/orthanc` Docker image
 - the Windows installer
-- the OSX package (zip with Orthanc executable and plugins)
+- the MacOS package (zip with Orthanc executable and plugins)

 The Docker image is rebuilt from scratch (Orthanc and all its plugins are compiled during the build process).
-Windows Installer and OSX package are collecting build artifacts from the Orthanc buildbot server.
+Windows Installer and MacOS package are collecting build artifacts from the Orthanc buildbot server.

 # Where to find the releases ?